White and blonde puppy in grass

 What should you do when your puppy exhibits fear?
 First, ask yourself two questions:

-• Is the situation safe?
+• Is the situation safe and do I have enough control?

 • Do I have enough time?